WiseLibs/wise-river/README.md

 - A subclass of the native Promise (*dependability*)
 - Seamless integration with itself, promises, and the Node.js ecosystem (*see below*)

-An observable is the plural form of a promise, **and therefore its API should be familiar and composable with promises**.
+An observable is the plural form of a promise, **and therefore it should be familiar and composable with promises**.

 ## Installation